US Bancorp DE Has $159,000 Stock Holdings in Gold Fields Limited (NYSE:GFI)

 Other large investors have also bought and sold shares of the company.
 Arkadios Wealth Advisors boosted its position in Gold Fields by 116.8% during the 3rd quarter.
 Arkadios Wealth Advisors now owns 3,244 shares of the company’s stock worth $26,000 after buying an additional 1,748 shares during the period.
 Clear Street Markets LLC acquired a new stake in Gold Fields during the 3rd quarter worth approximately $100,000.
 Lazard Asset Management LLC acquired a new stake in Gold Fields during the 2nd quarter worth approximately $116,000.
 Y Intercept Hong Kong Ltd acquired a new stake in Gold Fields during the 2nd quarter worth approximately $126,000.
 Finally, First Trust Advisors LP acquired a new stake in Gold Fields during the 2nd quarter worth approximately $149,000.
 Institutional investors and hedge funds own 26.89% of the company’s stock.

-Several research firms recently commented on GFI.
-Royal Bank of Canada upgraded shares of Gold Fields from a “sector perform” rating to an “outperform” rating and lifted their target price for the stock from $10.50 to $11.00 in a research report on Tuesday, October 12th.
+GFI has been the topic of a number of recent analyst reports.
+Royal Bank of Canada upgraded shares of Gold Fields from a “sector perform” rating to an “outperform” rating and boosted their price target for the stock from $10.50 to $11.00 in a research report on Tuesday, October 12th.
 The Goldman Sachs Group downgraded shares of Gold Fields from a “neutral” rating to a “sell” rating in a research report on Monday, January 17th.
 Finally, Zacks Investment Research upgraded shares of Gold Fields from a “hold” rating to a “buy” rating and set a $12.00 price target on the stock in a research report on Wednesday, January 5th.

 About Gold Fields